trave84/snippets/gulp-templates/README.md

 Also Browsersync server runs on different port.

-_Again more of a example for learning._
+_Again more of an example for learning._

 ## 03-advanced-css-compiling